yunchen-lee/geodesic_slicer/README.md

 This neural network currently supports optimization based on two loss functions: layer uniformity and directional consistency of the gradient field.

 ### Step 2: Visualizetion
-To view the optimized heat field, update the CSV file reference in the Grasshopper (./gh/0717.gh).
+To view the optimized heat field, update the CSV file reference in the Grasshopper (step 2 in./gh/0717.gh).
 ![](figures/ref5.png)